fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 * [Validate Nexmo Call Control Object (NCCO)](https://dashboard.nexmo.com/voice/playground)
 * [Recognition settings](https://developer.vonage.com/voice/voice-api/ncco-reference#speech-recognition-settings)

-## Configure Generative AI app, Open AI
+## Configure Open AI

-OpenAI released new image generation capabilities with DALL·E models.
+OpenAI released new image generation capabilities with their DALL·E models.

-According to Your Content chapter in Terms of Use : "...
+According to the ‘Your Content’ chapter in OpenAI’s Terms of Use : "...
 OpenAI hereby assigns to you all its right, title and interest in and to Output."

-New users can use credit (Free trial usage).
-With this credit, you can create or edit 900 images `1024x1024`
+As of January 2023, users are credited with $18 in free credit that can be used during your first 3 months.
+With this credit for example you can create or edit 900 images `1024x1024`.

-First, after registering and confirming your phone number, you need to [Generate your API key](https://beta.openai.com/account/api-keys)
+First, after registering and confirming your phone number, you need to generate your [API key](https://beta.openai.com/account/api-keys).

 With this API key, we can move forward.